Olivier-Boudeville/Ceylan-LEEC/README.md

 ## Mode of Operation

-  The overall process is [explained here](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.4).
+  The overall process is [explained here](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.4) and in `this RFC <https://www.rfc-editor.org/rfc/rfc8555.html>`_.

   The LEEC agent gets in touch with the Let's Encrypt ACME server, authenticates itself (through a RSA key that it generated, nonces, etc.) and, based on the obtained URI directory, triggers the relevant operations on the ACME server, relying on a simple FSM (*Finite State Machine*) for that.